spotomy/ot1/README.md

 So be it.

-Log, that is [pelican](laskarit/viikko1/gitlog.txt) in the turbine.
+Log, that is, [pelican](laskarit/viikko1/gitlog.txt) in the turbine.